BEACH CITY SPORTS “GOLDEN RULES”:

 - A runner may pass the ball backward at any time.
 A backward pass (pitch) that hits the ground will be considered a dead ball at the spot it hits the ground.
 Once the ball has passed the line of scrimmage, you may only lateral once per play except within two minutes remaining in the game.
 There are unlimited pitches in the last 2 minutes of the game.
 A pass (pitch) that is intercepted by the defense can be advanced.

 - On the offensive side of the field, the QB can run without being rushed on any play before mid-field.
-Once the line of scrimmage passes mid field, the QB may only run if they are blitz or rushed after the count.
+Once the line of scrimmage passes mid field, the QB may only run if they are blitzed or rushed after the count.
 (The defensive player must break the line of scrimmage)

 - Running plays by a non QB player are legal at ANY time and do NOT qualify as a pitch.
 Once the ball touches the runners hands on a hand off, the defensive blitzing player may break the line of scrimmage and try to flag pull the ball carrier.

 - Only one legal forward pass can be made per down.
 If more than one occurs, it will result in a 5-yard penalty and loss of down.
+A forward pass must be past the line of scrimmage, and must be clear and conclusive.

 - Fumbles result in a dead ball where the player loses control.
 If the fumble is behind the line of scrimmage, the ball is dead on the spot with the loss of down.